 Employee onboarding is one of the most important experiences in someone’s time at your organization.
 Onboarding is when they not only receive the tools they need to do the job they’ve been hired for, but also form their first impressions of what it’s like to work with you and begin acclimating to your organizational culture.

-In fact, a strong employee onboarding program can increase retention by 25% and performance by 11%.
+In fact, a strong employee onboarding process can increase retention by 25% and performance by 11%.

 So while it’s easy to oversimplify employee onboarding as a technical process that involves things like email setup and benefits enrollment, it has much bigger implications from a culture and productivity standpoint.
 Therefore, it not only makes sense, but is imperative to your and your employees’ success to take a people-first approach as you bring new hires into the fold.